Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Learning Fair and Discriminative Representation

 where $\mathcal{F}$ is a class of encoding functions, $L_{p}$ is the pretext loss, $\tilde{d}^2_{MMD}$ is the MMD constraint, $\{x_i, s_i\}^n_{i=1}$ is the finite samples of $(X,S)$, and $\epsilon$ is a small tolerance.

 The equivalent Lagrangian dual problem is

 where $\lambda$ is a non-negative weight.

 Motivated by the close connection between online decision problem and game theory~\cite{freund1999adaptive,zinkevich2003online}, we propose to solve~\eqref{eq:minimax_problem} using a two-player game, shown in~\algoref{algo:learning_representation}.
 The game is formulated between a learner and a regulator.
 At each round $t$, a non-negative weight $\lambda$ is maintained.
-The learner conducts regularized loss minimization (RLM), where MMD is used as the fair regularization.
+The learner conducts regularized loss minimization (RLM), where MMD is used as a fair regularizer.
 The regulator increases $\lambda$ if $\tilde{d}_{MMD}^2 > \epsilon$ and vice versa.

 \SetCommentSty{mycommfont}

 \SetKwInput{KwInput}{Input} \SetKwInput{KwOutput}{Output} \SetKwInput{KwInitialize}{Initialize}

 We make the following remark, where the learner plays a simpler strategy, to justify the design of \algoref{algo:learning_representation}.